High School Only

 What to expect?
 An overall boost in well being, leading to increased resilience, empowerment, self confidence and mindfulness, a decrease in anxiety, stress and depression symptoms, + new friendships, smiles, laughter, play and adventures of all kinds with Mother Nature.

 What to bring?
-An open mind, your curiosity and layered, weather appropriate clothing for that day’s scheduled activity. *We’ll provide further details, as well as, information and a Prep for Spring Camp Checklist with confirmed registration, closer to the event.
+An open mind, your curiosity and layered, weather appropriate clothing for that day’s scheduled activity. *We’ll provide further details, as well as, information and a Prep for Camp Checklist with confirmed registration, closer to the event.

-Late July Camp Schedule
+Camp Schedule

-Monday July 21, 8:30am to 4pm:
+Monday July 20, 8:30am to 4:30pm:

 Day 1